faisalkhan91/FileFind/README.md

 # FileFind
-This python script searcher a specified directory for files that have names ending in a particular extension.
+This python script searches a specified directory for files that have names ending in a particular extension.
 E.g: ".mp3"